tk-hap/k8s-demo-app/README.md

 2. (Optional) Overwrite tag if `image_tag` provided
 3. Commit the prod version file back to `main`

-Promotion is and decoupled from build events an easily auditable.
+Promotion is decoupled from build events an easily auditable.

 ### Rollback
 Two options: